matheeshapathirana/Flixer/README.md

 # 🎬 Flixer
-**Android Movie & TV Info App (HCI Assignment 02)**
+**Android Movie & TV Info App – HCI Assignment 02**

-Flixer is a mobile application built for the **Human Computer Interaction (HCI) Assignment 02**.
+Flixer is an Android application built for the **Human Computer Interaction (HCI) Assignment 02**.
-It allows users to explore movies and TV shows, view detailed information, and manage a personalized watchlist.
+It lets users explore movies and TV shows, view rich details, and manage a personalized watchlist with a clean, modern interface.

 ---

 ## 👥 Group Members
 | Student ID | Name |
 |------------|------|
 | SA24610652 | M. A. Pathirana |